 Without any further ado, here are the best elliptical machines under $500 that you can get today.

 It measures 64 x 55 x 25 inches and weighs only 84 pounds.
-So despite not having wheels for transportation, it’s still pretty portable.
+So despite not having wheels for transportation, it’s still fairly portable.

 The Exerpeutic 1318 5000 has a stride of 18 inches, which makes it suitable for users of heights ranging from 5 feet to 6.3 feet.